Suona la tromba

-"Suona la tromba" (The trumpet sounds) or "Inno popolare" (Hymn of the people) was a secular hymn composed by Giuseppe Verdi in 1848 to a text by the Italian poet and patriot Goffredo Mameli.
+"Suona la tromba" (The trumpet sounds) or Inno popolare (Hymn of the people) is a secular hymn composed by Giuseppe Verdi in 1848 to a text by the Italian poet and patriot Goffredo Mameli.
 The work's title comes from the opening line of Mameli's poem.
 It has sometimes been referred to as "Grido di guerra".

 Background

 The piece begins with the lines: "Suona la tromba — ondeggiano / le insegne gialle e nere." ("The trumpet sounds, the yellow and black flags are waving."), a reference to the yellow and black flag of the Austrian Empire.
 It was commissioned by Giuseppe Mazzini as a new battle hymn for the Revolution of 1848 when Italian nationalists sought independence from the Austrian Empire which controlled large portions of northern Italy.
 He persuaded Verdi to compose the music for it when Verdi visited Milan in May 1848, shortly after the Austrians had been driven from the city and other parts of Lombardy.
 Mazzini commissioned the text from Mameli in June, asking him for a poem that would become the Italian "Marseillaise" and quoted Verdi's wish that the new anthem would "make the people forget both the poet and the composer".
 Mameli finished the poem in late August, and Mazzini immediately sent it to Verdi who was living and working in Paris at the time.
 Verdi sent the finished work, composed for a three part male chorus without accompaniment, to Mazzini on 18 October 1848.
 In the accompanying letter Verdi wrote:

 I send you the hymn, and even if it is a bit late, I hope it will arrive in time.
 I have tried to be as popular and easy as I can be.
 Make use of it as you see fit: even burn it if you do not think it worthy.
 Original Italian: "Vi mando l'inno e, sebbene un po' tardi, spero vi arriverà in tempo.
 Ho cercato d'essere più popolare e facile che mi sia stato possibile.
 Fatene quell'uso che credete: abbruciatelo anche se non lo credete degno."